Beijaflore-Security-LAB/sslcompare/README.md

 #### DESCRIPTION
-This python script compare tls cipher suites of a server to baselines.
+This python script compares tls cipher suites of a server to baselines.

 Cipher suites are retrieved with the testssl.sh shell script.